 NEF: query UDR with the group ID to retrieve the group subscription data, and then transform the information target to a group to information for each UE group member.

 TSCTSF: map the transfer interval to periodicity, map the data volume per cycle time to Maximum Burst Size, map the average and peak data rates to Requested Guaranteed Bitrate and Requested Maximum Bitrate, map the maximum end-to-end latency to Requested 5GS Delay, map the service bit rate to Requested Guaranteed Bitrate, and manage the temporal invalidity condition (start-time, end-time).
+It may support division of end-to-end latency for UE-UE traffic.

 SMF: authorizes the AF request to change PDU Type for the PDU Sessions of UE group member for a group.
 The SMF sends PDU Session Release COMMAND to UE indicating that re-establishment of the PDU Session is required.

 PCF: triggers QoS Notification Control for Requested 5GS PDB or Requested Guaranteed Bitrate or Requested packet error rate respectively.
+PCF can also support setting precedence value based on priority of the PDU Session Type in 5G VN group data when generating URSP rules.

 RAN: When the Requested 5GS PDB or Requested Guaranteed Bitrate or Requested packet error rate is no longer fulfilled , the RAN reports that the "PDB can no longer be guaranteed" along with the measured PDB, or "GBR can no longer be guaranteed" along with the measured bit rate, or "PER can no longer be guaranteed" along with the measured packet error rate.